fsvreddit/toolboxnotesxfer/README.md

 If you press the "Start Transfer" button again while a transfer is in progress, it won't start again.
 You will instead be told how many users still need notes transferring.

-If you try and start a new transfer after a transfer has completed, it will not work (notes can only be transferred once to avoid duplication).
+If you try and start a new transfer after a transfer has completed, the app will check for usernotes made since the previous transfer and only transfer those.

 ## Limitations